Khadija bint Khuwaylid: Profession

 Khadija did not travel with her trade caravans; instead, she employed others to trade on her behalf for a commission.
-In 595 Khadija needed a co-worker for a transaction in Syria.
-She hired Muhammad ibn Abdullah, then 25 years old, for the trade in Syria, sending word that she would pay to double her usual commission.
+Khadija needed a co-worker for a transaction in Syria.
+She hired young Muhammad, who was in his early twenties at that time, for the trade in Syria, sending word that she would pay to double her usual commission.
 With the permission of Abu Talib ibn Muttalib, his uncle, Muhammad was sent to Syria with one of Khadija's servants.
-This caravan experience earned Muhammad the honorifics of al-Sadiq ('the Truthful') and I'll-Amin ('the Trustworthy' or 'the Honest').
+This caravan experience earned Muhammad the honorifics of al-Sadiq ('the Truthful') and al-Amin ('the Trustworthy').

 She sent one of her servants, Maysarah, to assist him.
 Upon returning, Maysarah gave accounts of the honourable way in which Muhammad had conducted his business, bringing back twice as much profit as Khadija had expected.